 Girls going through puberty need to know they are beautiful in their growing bodies and womanhood is to be celebrated.

-There are many challenges that come with puberty and all the changes a girl’s body goes through physically.
+Many challenges come with puberty and all the changes a girl’s body goes through physically.
 There are also huge shifts in their cognitive and emotional development that go right along with that.
 It’s a difficult road to take toward becoming a woman, mood swings and all, but it’s also an incredible one too.

 This is the best time to celebrate being a woman with your girl!
 Embrace all the noble things women do and congratulate her for joining the greatest club on earth!
-Help her embrace the sisterhood and point out all the incredible benefits there are to being a woman.
+Help her embrace the sisterhood and point out all the incredible benefits of being a woman.
 In time, she’ll begin to believe the exhausting and maddening process of puberty is all worth it.

 Raising tweens and teens isn’t easy, here are some posts to help with those other tough topics: